magentabusiness/magentabusiness.github.io/docs/samples/nettrartu-x/tutorial.md

 ### Dashboard

 Download the dashboard file (.json) using this [link](/docs/samples/nettrartu-x/resources/rtu_x_dashboard.json).
-Use import/export [instructions](https://thingsboard.io/docs/user-guide/dashboards/#import-dashboard) to import the dashboard to your ThingsBoard instance.
+Use import/export [instructions](/docs/user-guide/dashboards/#import-dashboard) to import the dashboard to your IoT Hub instance.

 ## Connect RTU-X to PC